SirBenedick/historic-portfolio-analyzer/README.md

   - [ ] Sharpratio
 - [ ] Add: Chart-Settings-Card for portfolio calculation granularity
 - [ ] Style: Move datepicker into new Chart-Settings-Card

+#### 0.4.0

+- Refactor: Dataflow, no direct acces from outside to idbSymbolStore, add mobx store layer inbetween

 #### Idea dump